shenwei356/LexicMap/docs/content/tutorials/index/_index.md

         - **The genome batch size**  (`-b/--batch-size`, default 5,000).
 This is the main parameter to adjust memory usage.
         - **The maximum seed distance** or **the maximum sketching desert size** (`-D/--seed-max-desert`, default 450).
           Smaller values improve the search sensitivity, slow down the indexing speed, increase the indexing memory occupation and increase the index size.
+          While the alignment speed is almost not affected.
     - **If the RAM is not sufficient (< 50 GB)**.
 Please:
         1. **Use a smaller genome batch size**.
 It decreases indexing memory occupation and has little affection on searching performance.
         2. Use a smaller number of masks, e.g., 20,000 performs well for small genomes (<=5 Mb).
 And if the queries are long (>= 2kb), there's little affection for the alignment results.